- Food & Drink

 Fancy trying out a stay in a UFO, a giant mirrorcube or perhaps even a birdnest?
 Then look no further than Sweden’s offbeat-yet-swanky Treehouse Hotel, located deep in the tranquil pine forest of the Lule River valley in the tiny Swedish village of Harads (population: 600).

-Guests at this eco conscious luxury retreat can choose from five ‘treerooms’, each offering an isolated escape from the stresses of modern life with views of acres of forest and the rapidly moving river below.
+Guests at this eco conscious luxury retreat can choose from several treerooms, each offering an isolated escape from the stresses of modern life with views of acres of forest and the rapidly moving river below.

-Designed by some of the country’s foremost architects, these impeccably furnished four to six metre high rooms are complete with environmentally-friendly combustion toilets and water-efficient sinks, with plans for another three to five designs to be completed during this year.
+Designed by some of the country’s foremost architects, these impeccably furnished four to six meter high rooms are complete with environmentally-friendly combustion toilets and water-efficient sinks, with accommodations also available in The Dragonfly, The Blue Cone and The 7th Room.